If you have an emergency and it is currently during our business hours, please call us at 281.997.1426 immediately.

 We have listed emergency clinics and their approximate location (map below, too), their phone number and a link to their facilities website.
 Please make sure you call ahead and let them know you are coming, so they can be ready for you and your pet.

-Possibly the coolest feature on our Mobile App, is the Emergency Tab, where all of this information is listed.
+We believe the best feature on our Mobile App, is the Emergency Tab, where all of this information is listed.
 With the touch of a button, you can get navigation directions to any of the clinics listed below.
 View the short video below for more information.

 North Houston Veterinary Specialists – Spring (NHVS) – I-45 at Spring Cyrpess Rd – 832.616.5000